jando16407/Processing/Notes/ProNote.md

 calculated the magnitutde of the vector and it's squared.
 It's often used to improve performance since, unlike mag(), it does not require a sqrtt() operation.

 Return tye: float

+<a name="pvecsub"></a>
+#### sub()

+It subtracts x, y and z components from a vector, subtracts one vector from another, or subtracts two independendt vectors.

+Syntax:

+	.sub(v)
+	.sub(x, y)
+	.sub(x, y, z)
+	.sub(v1, v2)
+	.sub(v1, v2, target)

+Example:

+	v2.sub(v1);
+	v.sub(40, 20, 0);
+	PVector v3 = PVector.sub(v1, v2);

+v: PVector any variable of type PVector
+x: float the x component
+y: float the y component
+z: float the z component
+v1: PVector the x, y and z components
+v2: PVector theh x, y and z components
+target: PVector PVector in which to store the result
+Return type: PVector

+<a name="pvecdist"></a>
+#### dist()

+It calculates the Euclidean distance between two points(cconsidering a point as a vecto object)

+Syntax:

+	.dist(v)
+	.dist(v1, v2)

+v: PVector the x, y, z coordinates of a PVector
+v1: PVector any variable of type PVector
+v2: PVector nay variable of type PVector
+Return type: float